I’m gonna let you in on a secret: Keyword research is the most important thing you can learn about SEO. Full stop.

 Let’s revisit the keyword difficulty section of this guide.
 Any of the paid tools you’ve chosen calculate average keyword difficulty scores by evaluating the actual pages – and their domains – that rank on the first page of results for a keyword.
 But you need to keep in mind that keyword difficulty scores are just a best guess by that tool.

 There is no replacement for manually inspecting results with your own eyeballs.
-Not only will this give you a higher degree of accuracy, but it can give you insight into where you will likely rank.
+Not only will this give you a higher degree of accuracy, but it can give you insight into where your landing page will likely rank.

 Tip: Keyword difficulty scores can send false positives or false negatives.
 Imagine seeing data like the following for your target keyword:

 Looks great, right?
 Well, not necessarily.
-Keyword difficulty scores are averages and don’t give much context.
+Keyword difficulty scores are averages and don’t give very much context around the data.
 What if the ranked results look like the following:

 While the keyword difficulty score reported to you is technically accurate, it reads as a bit of a false positive because you’ll likely rank no better than position 4, which is respectable, but there is a big difference between a CTR of 32.5% and 6%.